What type of content do you primarily create?

 YouTube has its own automatic captioning feature that you can use to make your videos more accessible.
 The biggest drawback, however, is that the accuracy isn't great.
 You might need to spend a lot of time fixing the auto-generated closed captions to make them accurate and more coherent.

-Alternatively, if you made the video in Descript, you can export a subtitle file (.srt) and upload it directly to YouTube for more accurate closed captions.
+Alternatively, if you created your video in Descript, you can export a subtitle file (.SRT or .VTT) and upload it directly to YouTube for more accurate closed captions.

 Pros and best features include: